 The Canadian company Aphria Inc. also bought into the Florida medical marijuana market last year when it purchased the Chestnut Hill Tree Farm for $40 million, even though Canada was preparing to legalize the drug countrywide.
 Aphria announced the opening of its medical marijuana facility in Port St. Lucie at the end of May, and has three other facilities in Florida.

-More than 100,000 patients have registered in Florida for the medical marijuana program, and an estimated 500,000 people in the state may qualify for the drug.
+have registered in Florida for the medical marijuana program, and an estimated 500,000 people in the state may qualify for the drug.
 Medical marijuana was legalized in the state in 2017 after 71 percent of voters approved legalizing the drug in 2016.
 Smokable medical marijuana is banned in the state.